-- Xenophobia cannot explain the conflict between native poor black South Africans and foreign African entrepreneurs, says Abdi
+Such labeling does not and cannot explain the totality of the contact, competition and conflict between native poor black South Africans and foreign African entrepreneurs.

 Attention as to how such interactions occur in an environment where a vast portion of South Africa's black majority experiences segregation, persistent and relative poverty, and high crime rates in post-apartheid South Africa is paramount.
 Neglecting access to social rights, such as water, electricity, education and other services, is tantamount to violence by political leaders against the poor.

 Condemning and prosecuting those who incite violence is essential to maintaining law and order and protecting those vulnerable because of their nationality.
 But the evictions, harassment and ultimately brutal killings of foreigners cannot and should not be separated from the daily brutal violence poor South Africans in informal settlements and many townships experience.